PrusWielki/ccg-logistic-regression/README.md

 # Reproducibility

-To ensure reproducibility: download the datasets from the provided links, use the same Python version (Requirements) and don't change the seeds.
+To ensure reproducibility: download the datasets from the provided links and place them in the datasets folder (look dir structure below), use the same Python version (Requirements) and don't change the seeds.
 The experiments have been performed on a Windows 11 Intel i5 machine.

+To reproduce all results simply execute the notebook cells one by one.
+Alternatively execute the *Imports & Consts* and *Classes & Functions* sections and then execute sections of interest or just use the defined functions.

 # Directory structure